BBVA/archer/README.md

 ## Overview

-Archer is a research framework conceived within BBVA New Digital Businesses - R&D that provides convenient components to develop event sourcing systems.
+Archer is an innovative framework conceived within BBVA New Digital Businesses - R&D that provides convenient components to develop event sourcing systems.
 We provide simplicity, adaptability and efficiently to develop event-driven architectures.

 The main components are: